 According to Dutch-Canadian journalist Pierre Van Passen who was in Palestine at the time, fabricated pictures of Muslim holy sites in ruins were handed out to Hebron Arabs as they were leaving their mosques on Friday, August 23, 1929.
 The captions on the pictures claimed that the Dome of the Rock was bombed by the Zionists.
 That evening, armed Arabs broke into the Yeshiva (Talmudic academy) and murdered the lone student they found.
 The following day, an enraged Arab mob wielding knives, axes, and iron bars destroyed the Yeshiva and slaughtered the rest of the students there.
 A delegation of Jewish residents on their way to the police station was lynched by an Arab mob.
 The mob then proceeded to massacre Hebron’s Jews — both Sephardi and Ashkenazi — who had lived peacefully with their Arab neighbors for years.
 With only one British officer supervising, the Arab police made no attempt to prevent the massacre.

-What occurred in the upper chambers of Slonim’s house could be seen when we found the twelve-foot-high ceiling splashed with blood.
+What occurred in the uppews, believing that they would be spared.
+But the mob broke in and killed the Rabbi, members of his family and all those assembled ter chambers of Slonim’s house could be seen when we found the twelve-foot-high ceiling splashed with blood.
 The rooms looked like a slaughterhouse.
 When I visited the place in the company of Captain Marek Schwartz, a former Austrian artillery officer, Mr. Abraham Goldberg of New York, and Mr. Ernst Davies, correspondent of the old Berliner Tageblatt, the blood stood in a huge pool on the slightly sagging stone floor of the house.
 Clocks, crockery, tables and windows had been smashed to smithereens.
 Of the unlooted articles, not a single item had been left intact except a large black-and-white photograph of Dr. Theodore Herzl, the founder of political Zionism.
 Around the picture’s frame the murderers had draped the blood-drenched underwear of a woman.

 We stood silently contemplating the scene of slaughter when the door was flung open by a British solder with fixed bayonet.
 In strolled Mr. Keith-Roach, governor of the Jaffa district, followed by a colonel of the Green Howards battalion of the King’s African Rifles.
 They took a hasty glance around that awful room, and Mr. Roach remarked to his companion, “Shall we have lunch now or drive to Jerusalem first?”